jgambale/HMMCoriolan/README.md

 1. Long convergence of hmmtrain
 2. Refined transmission matrix implying that all but one of the states loop back to itself infinitely, and the leading eigenvalue not being a valid probability vector.

+Update: Well... there are less issues.
+Although the experimental encoding is much worse then the theoretical.